 Web-based technology is widely being accepted as well.
 Data collected by the SCADA system is sent to web servers that dynamically generate HTML pages.
 These pages are then sent to a LAN system at the operator’s site or published to the Internet.

 Now that you have a basic understanding of the SCADA system components, you may want to consider utilizing a microprocessor (MP) and/or a PLC-based SCADA system over a basic RTU or a proprietary system for the following reasons:

-MPs, like MTUs, can continuously collect, process and store data, operating independently from the MTU through "intelligent" programming.
-In addition, by utilizing the EPG 2551 microprocessor-based level meter (pictured), you can have a robust SCADA system with both a master and a local display that automatically gathers, processes, and reports data necessary to comply with local, state and federal regulations in formats that integrate well will Microsoft Excel, Access and Word.
+MPs, like MTUs, can continuously collect, process and store data, operating independently from the MTU through “intelligent” programming.
+In addition, by utilizing an EPG microprocessor-based level meter (pictured), you can have a robust SCADA system with both a master and a local display that automatically gathers, processes, and reports data necessary to comply with local, state and federal regulations in formats that integrate well will Microsoft Excel, Access and Word.